delafields/data-projects/epl-transfers/README.md

 # EPL TRANSFERS ⚽

 Data on English Premier League transfers and season-end position from the 1992-93 season through 2018-19.
 Season-end tables scraped from wikipedia.
-Transfer data from [@ewenme](https://github.com/ewenme)'s awesome pre-scraped [repo](https://github.com/ewenme/transfers) (<- that data is from [Transfermarkt](https://www.transfermarkt.co.uk/)).
+Transfer data from [@ewenme](https://github.com/ewenme)'s awesome [repo](https://github.com/ewenme/transfers) (<- that data is from [Transfermarkt](https://www.transfermarkt.co.uk/)).

+A brief visual analysis can be found in the [Overall Analysis](OverallAnalysis.md) file.

 See [epl_table_scraper.r]('epl_scraper.r') for the results-table scraper code.